Lokalized

 Alternatives

-You may specify parenthesized expressions of arbitrary complexity in alternatives to fine-tune your translations.
+You may specify parenthesized expressions of arbitrary complexity in alternatives to fine-tune your translations. alternatives complement selector-driven placeholders: use placeholder selectors for local agreement on one slot, and use alternatives for broader conditional rewrites.
 It’s perfectly legal to have an alternative like this:

 Lokalized will automatically evaluate cardinality and ordinality for numbers if required by the expression.
 For example, in English, if I were to supply bookCount of 50, this expression would evalute to true: